gatewayd-io/docs/pages/04-developing-plugins/01-plugin-lifecycle.md

 5. Test your plugin in the CI pipeline.
 6. Test your plugin using this [`test.yaml`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/.github/workflows/test.yaml) workflow.
 7. Publish your plugin to GitHub using this [`release.yaml`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/.github/workflows/release.yaml) workflow and this [`Makefile`](https://github.com/gatewayd-io/gatewayd-plugin-cache/blob/main/Makefile).
+8. Publish your plugin to the GatewayD plugin registry.

-**🗒️ Note**
+> **🗒️ Note**
-You can also use the [GatewayD plugin template for Python](https://github.com/gatewayd-io/plugin-template-python) repository to create a new repository for your plugin.
+> You can also use the [GatewayD plugin template for Python](https://github.com/gatewayd-io/plugin-template-python) repository to create a new repository for your plugin.

 In the following sections, we will describe each step in more detail.